for Jon Rose

 's electronics: the pressure of the fingers, and - more importantly - the pressure and speed of the bow wheels can all be varied.
 This makes it possible to vary the volume, the attack and the timbre.
 The technique used is Pulse Width Modulation.
 Briefly, the current is sent to the accuator at a high frequency in a series of ON/OFF pulses whereby the pulse can be varied from a long ON and a short OFF (strong), to a short ON and a long OFF (weak).

-This is a tool that was used during the software development to optimise the movement of each finger and the various speeds and pressures of the bow wheels.
+This is a tool, designed by Sukandar, that was used during the software development to optimise the movement of each finger and the various speeds and pressures of the bow wheels.